albop/eco309/slides/introduction.md

 ---

-### Setup
+### General sources of information

-- Plan A: use your own laptop.
-You will need:
+- Course is mostly self-contained for its Math and Econ aspects.
-    - visual studio code
+- Books:

-    - Julia 1.5.3
+    - *Economic Dynamics: Theory and Computation* by John Stachurski
-    - git
+    - *Computational Economics* by Miranda & Fackler

-- Plan B: use the mybinder links from the courses repository.
+    - *Recursive macreconomic theory* by Lars Ljungqvist & Tom Sargent